jbiason/FoamParser/format.md

         }\
     }

-The ﬁle include directives are as follows:
+The file include directives are as follows:

--   #include "<path>/<fileName>": reads the ﬁle of name <ﬁleName> from an absolute or relative directory path <path>;
+-   #include "<path>/<fileName>": reads the file of name <fileName> from an absolute or relative directory path <path>;
--   #includeIfPresent "<path>/<fileName>": reads the ﬁle if it exists;
+-   #includeIfPresent "<path>/<fileName>": reads the file if it exists;
--   #includeEtc "<path>/<fileName>": reads the ﬁle of name <ﬁleName> from the directory path <path>, relative to the $FOAM_ETC directory;
+-   #includeEtc "<path>/<fileName>": reads the file of name <fileName> from the directory path <path>, relative to the $FOAM_ETC directory;
--   #includeFunc <fileName>: reads the ﬁle of name <ﬁleName>, searched from the case system directory, followed by the $FOAM_ETC directory;
+-   #includeFunc <fileName>: reads the file of name <fileName>, searched from the case system directory, followed by the $FOAM_ETC directory;
 -   #remove <keywordEntry>: removes any included keyword entry; can take a word or regular expression;

 ### 4.2.11 Environment variables

-OpenFOAM recognises the use of environment variables in input ﬁles.
+OpenFOAM recognises the use of environment variables in input files.
 For example, the $FOAM_RUN environment variable can be used to identify the run directory, as described in the introduction to Chapter [2](https://doc.cfd.direct/openfoam/user-guide-v10/tutorials#x4-30002).
-This could be used to include a ﬁle, e.g. by
+This could be used to include a file, e.g. by

     #include "$FOAM_RUN/pitzDaily/0/U"